Dragon Warrior Deck List Guide (Rise of Shadows May 2019)

 Going into the mid game, you can start fighting back onto the board.
 Twilight Drake should be your first priority, which greatly benefits from the large hand size of the deck.
 Unless you are in imminent danger, it is more important to develop a Twilight Drake than to clear the board.
 Your followup minions, Dragonmaw Scorcher and Emberscale Drake will help you stabilise after playing a Twilight Drake.

 Unlike in a Control Warrior deck, you can use your removal spells much more liberally with Dragon Warrior.
 You should use Smolderthorn Lancer whenever there is a target available and you have the free Mana to do so.
 The requirement of needing a damaged enemy minion and a Dragon in hand makes it very situational and you will often miss your window to use it if you get too greedy with its usage.
-When it comes to using Execute and Shield Slam, you should look for opportunities where you can protect one of your own bulky minions to continue putting pressure on your opponent.
+When it comes to using Shield Slam, you should look for opportunities where you can protect one of your own bulky minions to continue putting pressure on your opponent.
 However, you should avoid using it if your minions can take favourable trades anyway, unless you are very close to finishing off your opponent.

 Going into the late game, you should be able to continually put pressure onto your opponent.
 The Battlecry of Crowd Roaster and Dragonmaw Scorcher will allow you to handle most big minions and wide-boards respectively, allowing any minions you do have on board to attack your opponent directly.